johnayinde/flowva-auth/Readme.md

 - Set appropriate CORS settings in the server for your domains
 - Keep MongoDB credentials secure
 - Use secure cookies for token storage
-- Implement rate limiting for sensitive routes (already included)

-## Extending the Application

-### Adding New Features

-1. **User Profile Management**:

-   - Create new components in the client for profile editing
-   - Add new routes and controllers in the server

-2. **Role-Based Access Control**:

-   - Add role field to the User model
-   - Use the authorize middleware for protected routes

-3. **Multi-factor Authentication**:
-   - Extend the User model with MFA fields
-   - Add new routes for MFA setup and verification

 ## Troubleshooting